-Thank you for choosing our Licensed Childcare Center Program!
+Thank you for choosing to enroll your child in our program.
 Seattle Parks and Recreation (SPR), in partnership with the Associated Recreation Council (ARC), is delighted to have the opportunity to serve you and your child(ren).
-We serve children ages 3-12 years of age and strive for a low-teacher child ratio of 1:8 (preschool) and 1:10 (school-age).
+We serve children ages 5-12 years of age and strive for a low-teacher child ratio of 1:10 (school-age).